The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Proofs of the Main Theorems

 where $\mu = \mu_{\g_0}: \R^+ \to \R^+$ is some continuous nonlinear function depending on $\g_0$ with $\mu(0)=0$.
 It suffices to prove (\ref{Pibound2.0}), since the second line is just the trace theorem.
 The main point is that even though Theorem \ref{ThmPathL1} tells us that $\E^1_{\g_0}(z) \in \Maps^{(1-1/p,1-1/p-\eps),p}(I,\T_\Sigma)$ given that $z \in \Maps^{1-1/p,p}(I,\T_\Sigma)$, we want an estimate in term of norms, as expressed by (\ref{Pibound2.0}).
-However, we shall leave it to the reader to check that one can indeed obtain a norm estimate if one follows through all the various operators and constructions used in defining $\E^1_{\g_0}$.
+However, it is plain to see that one can indeed obtain a norm estimate if one follows through all the various operators and constructions used in defining $\E^1_{\g_0}$.
 In a few words, we obtain norm estimates because all estimates we perform along the way are derived from multiplication theorems, elliptic bootstrapping, interpolation, etc., all of which provide explicit norm dependent estimates.
 Hence, this proves (\ref{Pibound2.0}) and therefore (\ref{Pibound2}).\\

 \textit{Notation: }In what follows, we write $\mu: \R^+\to\R^+$ to denote any continuous nonlinear function.
 Any subscripts on $\mu$ will be quantities which $\mu$ depends on which we wish to make explicit.
 The precise form of $\mu$ is immaterial and may change from line to line.\\